borgbackup/borgbackup.github.io/README.md

 The borgweb manual is on RTD as well: https://borgweb.readthedocs.io/

-Previously documetation was hosted directly here, before the move to RTD.
+Previously documentation was hosted directly here, before the move to RTD.
 There are still redirections (borgbackup/, borgweb/) to the RTD site here to keep old URLs working for a while, although that doesn't work with sub-pages.